AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 ## Manage default permissions for new streams

-You can edit the default user roles and permissions added to stream when it is created.
-Editing these default roles and permissions speeds up creation of new data streams by minimizing permission edits.
+You can edit the default user roles and permissions added to a stream when it is created.

 1. From the left pane, select **Data Management** > **Sequential Data Store**.